Revealing the building blocks of tree balance: fundamental units of the Sackin and Colless Indices: Results

 \begin{enumerate} \item We first want to show that every $\Delta_{CS}$ minimal tree has the property stated by the theorem.
-Seeking a contradiction, we assume this is not the case, i.e., assume there are trees that minimize $\Delta_{CS}$ but have an inner node whose induced subtree's standard decomposition does not lead to a Colless or echelon partition.
-We consider a smallest $n$ for which such a tree $T=(T_a,T_b)$ exists and note that $T_a$ and $T_b$ must fulfill the conditions of the theorem as they are also $\Delta_{CS}$ minimal by Corollary~\ref{cor:T_min_then_Ta_Tb_min} and as they have fewer than $n$ leaves and $n$ was chosen to be minimal.
-Let $T_i$ have $n_i$ many leaves for $i=\{a,b\}$ with $n_a\geq n_b$.
-We know that $(n_a,n_b)$ is neither a Colless nor an echelon partition and we will show that this leads to a contradiction.
+Seeking a contradiction, we consider a smallest $n$ for which such a $T=(T_a,T_b)$ exists which minimizes $\Delta_{CS}$ but which has an inner node that is neither the echelon nor a Colless partition.
+By the minimality of $T$, this node must be the root, which shows that $(n_a,n_b)$ is neither a Colless nor an echelon partition (where $n_a$, $n_b$ denote the numbers of leaves of $T_a$, $T_b$).
+Note that $T_a$ and $T_b$ must fulfill the conditions of the theorem as they are also $\Delta_{CS}$ minimal by Corollary~\ref{cor:T_min_then_Ta_Tb_min} and as they have fewer than $n$ leaves.
 In the following, we again define $k_n=\lceil \log_2 n\rceil$.